systopia/de.systopia.civioffice/docs/usage/working-with-documents.md

 It is also possible to create documents for entities in SearchKit results.
 The procedure is nearly identical to the one described above.
 From the search result select the entities you want to create documents for.
-Then chose the action **Create Documents (CiviOffice)** from the **Action** menu.
+Then choose the action **Create Documents (CiviOffice)** from the **Action** menu.
 It opens a dialog where you can select the document template to use and change other options, if necessary.
 Then click the **Create Documents** button.
 A new browser tab opens